 The Medical Student's Guide to PM&R

-- First, you can do some background reading on the area that you will be rotating in.
+- First, you can do some background reading in the area in which you will be rotating.
 One resource that many students and residents use is “Physical Medicine & Rehabilitation Pocketpedia,” a book that you can put in your white coat and reference while on rotation.
 Other popular reference books include, “PM&R Secrets,” and “Physical Medicine and Rehabilitation Pocket Companion.”
 Additional references and textbooks can be found in the “What reading materials are helpful to learn more about PM&R?” section.

 - Prior to starting the rotation, you can ask generally what type of setting you will be working in (inpatient rehabilitation, outpatient clinics, or a combination), and what patient population you will be working with so that you can read up on those areas.

 - Another way to prepare is to review and refresh your neurologic and musculoskeletal physical examination skills.
 Regardless of which rotation you are doing, these are skills that you will definitely use during a PM&R rotation.